Here is everything you need to know about dehydrating food.

 Freezing food costs $81 for every 500 pounds or 16.2 cents per pound of food.
 Canning food costs $31 for every 560 pounds or 5.5 cents per pound of food.
 Dehydrating costs $24.29 for every 500 pounds or 4.8 cents per pound of food.

 Food dehydration can change your life.

 There are lots to consider if you’re going to start dehydrating food such as investing in equipment, containers, and storage space.
-Also, making time to purchase foods to be dehydrated, prepping them, and storing them later.
+Also, make time to purchase foods to be dehydrated, prep them, and store them later.
 But the benefits outweigh the hassles.
 Just the fact that you can have enough healthy food for prolonged periods is a great advantage.

 It’s high time for you to be mindful of what you consume and to make sure that your food will help lengthen your life.
 There’s no need to wait until you’re diabetic or suffering from high blood pressure before you decide to let go of fast food products.
 Your body will show whether you consume healthy or unhealthy food.

 As they say, you are what you eat—and by dehydrating food, eating healthy should be relatively easy.
 To learn more about dehydrating and some of the best recipes to get started, check out this article from Insteading.com.